Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Abstract

 \section{Abstract}

-We compactify the moduli variety of compact Riemann surfaces (resp., of abelian varieties) by attaching moduli of graphs (resp., of tori) as boundary.
-The compactifications patch together to form a big \textit{connected} moduli space in which $\sqcup_{g} M_{g}$ is open dense (the same for $A_{g}$).
+We compactify the classical moduli variety of compact Riemann surfaces by attaching moduli of (metrized) \textit{graphs} as boundary.
+The compactifications do \textit{not} admit the structure of varieties and patch together to form a big connected moduli space in which $\sqcup_{g} M_{g}$ is open dense.

-The ``degenerations'' as tropical varieties are obtained via Gromov-Hausdorff collapse by fixing diameters of K\"ahler-Einstein metrics.
-This phenomenon can be seen as an ``archemidean'' analogue of the tropicalisation of Berkovich analytification of $M_{g}$ \cite{ACP}.
-We also study topologies of the boundaries a little.
+The metrized graphs, which are often studied as ``tropical curves'', are obtained as Gromov-Hausdorff collapse by fixing diameters of the hyperbolic metrics of the Riemann surfaces.
+This phenomenon can be also seen as an archemidean analogue of the tropicalization of Berkovich analytification of $M_{g}$ \cite{ACP}.